glpi-project/doc/source/advanced/override-locales.rst

 GLPI uses `gettext` tool to manage its translations.
 You can override the default.
 This is the preferred method rather editing the original po files and avoid losing your changes when updating GLPI.

-To do so, you need to create a file named `filename.po` in the `files/_locales` directory.
+To do so, you need to create a file named `filename.po` in the `files/_locales/core/` directory.
+You can also create overrides for plugins with the same method in `files/_locales/pluginkey/` directory where `pluginkey` matches the plugin folder name.
 Depending on your GLPI configuration, the _locales directory can be located elsewhere (if you provided a `local_define.php` file with a `GLPI_LOCAL_I18N_DIR` constant).
 It's possible to have multiple files, to manage several languages for example.